boardfish/com3550-marked-work/written-report.md

    reducing the power of $2$ each time

 If this were given to the students as a task instead of worksheets with similar questions, I feel that the students' understanding would improve as a result.
+I made similar strides to support students' learning in this way with demonstrations of uses of arrays ([Appendix II][Appendix II:
+`noughts-and-crosses.rb`]) and queues ([Appendix III][Appendix III: `Queue`]).
 Understanding of the topic is not always reflected by the ability to answer repeat questions.
 Instead, understanding may be better tested by seeing if the students can express the algorithm in a different form - i.e. code.
 This style